basho/basho_docs/source/languages/en/riak/community/index.md

 }
 ---

-There is a vibrant, passionate and growing community forming around Riak.
+Our Community is an eclectic group of engineers, architects, academics and enthusiasts who care about solving the hardest problems of distributed systems with open source software.
+Riak, written in Erlang, tackles the continuing complexity of persisting unstructured data with an architecture uniquely designed to scale.

+As a Community, our core belief is that there is no question too simple.
+You can freely share questions, answers and feedback without hesitation.
 Whether you need help or simply want to get involved, we are easy to contact.

 ## Platforms
 We're big on answering questions for beginner and veteran users alike.
 To make sure we can answer them, we curate a number of discussions on a daily basis.